 GeneCards Summary for FGFR1 Gene

 FGFR1 (Fibroblast Growth Factor Receptor 1) is a Protein Coding gene.
-Diseases associated with FGFR1 include pfeiffer syndrome type 1 and myeloid neoplasm associated with fgfr1 rearrangement.
-Among its related pathways are PI3K-Akt signaling pathway and PI3K/AKT Signaling in Cancer.
+Diseases associated with FGFR1 include hypogonadotropic hypogonadism 2 with or without anosmia and osteoglophonic dysplasia.
+Among its related pathways are Signaling by GPCR and Alzheimers Disease Pathway.
 GO annotations related to this gene include protein homodimerization activity and transferase activity, transferring phosphorus-containing groups.
 An important paralog of this gene is FGFR3.

 UniProtKB/Swiss-Prot for FGFR1 Gene